Ireland: Castles, Culture, and Hiking

 DAY 6

-Today, we start the day with a sheepdog herding demonstration on a working sheep farm.
-These highly intelligent dogs are trained from birth and we'll have a chance to see them in action in a picturesque setting.
+Our day begins with a fascinating sheepdog herding demonstration on a working sheep farm.
+These remarkably intelligent dogs are trained from birth, and we’ll have the opportunity to watch them skillfully guide sheep in a stunningly picturesque setting.

 DAY 7

-Leaving Clifden, we'll make our way to Cong.
-We will visit Cong abbey and take a walk through the forest on Ashford castle grounds.
-After our walk group will have time to explore the town and have some lunch in one of the local pubs or cafes.
+Leaving Clifden, we’ll journey to the charming village of Cong.
+Our first stop will be Cong Abbey, a historic Augustinian abbey surrounded by serene beauty.
+Afterward, we’ll enjoy a walk through the enchanting forest on the grounds of Ashford Castle.
+Following our walk, the group will have time to explore Cong, with an opportunity to enjoy lunch in one of the local pubs or cafés.

 DAY 8